Sapphire Sky

 Why?

-I’ve long found it ironic how militant atheists claim to be so passionate about what they claim to be true.
+I’ve long found it ironic how militant atheists claim to be so passionate about what they claim to be true about God.
 Why should they care?
 If they’re correct and someone believes a falsehood, there’s no ultimate consequence because there are no ultimate consequences, aside from annihilation.
 In contrast, if Christians are correct, there are eternal consequences for being wrong about the truth.

 We know the truth in our hearts.
 Perhaps it’s part of being made in the image of God.
 Our fallen natures affects our relationship with the truth, yet the truth remains.